Rudy Giuliani Appears On Kremlin-Backed Television Network On Election Day To Attack Joe Biden

 — RT (@RT_com) November 3, 2020

 Giuliani has garnered controversy for his role in pushing forward allegations against Hunter Biden.
-The New York Post published information reportedly obtained by Giuliani that was found in a laptop connected to Hunter Biden that was allegedly left at a Delaware computer shop and never picked up.
+The New York Post published information reportedly obtained by Giuliani that was found in a laptop connected to Hunter Biden, a device that was allegedly left at a Delaware computer shop and never picked up.
 The outlet claimed that emails showed him using his father’s position as vice president to further his own business interests and contained lurid video and photos.
 A number of Trump allies have repeated the claims along with other new allegations.

 Critics have blasted the report as disinformation, noting that Giuliani had not proven the authenticity of the alleged information from the laptop.
-Joe Biden has denied the allegations, and the claims do not appeared to have boosted the president’s standing in polls as he remained behind Biden both nationally and in a series of key battleground states ahead of Election Day.
+Joe Biden has denied the allegations, and the claims do not appear to have boosted the president’s standing in polls as he remained behind Biden both nationally and in a series of key battleground states ahead of Election Day.

 This is the second time in a matter of days that a top Trump ally has come under fire for appearing on the Kremlin-backed media outlet.
 As NPR noted, coronavirus adviser Scott Atlas appeared on RT last weekend and downplayed the severity of the recent surge of the virus, saying that lockdown measures are not effective.
 He later issued an apology, saying he was not aware that the network was registered as a foreign agent.